Frequently Asked Questions

 To respond to a Notice of Adjudication, the Respondent must create an account on ODACC’s Custom System.
 After creating an account, the Respondent will be able to complete a Response to Notice of Adjudication.
 For information on how to respond to a Notice of Adjudication, please refer to Response to Notice of Adjudication.

-No. ODACC will not administratively decide whether a case may properly be referred to adjudication.
+No. ODACC will not administratively decide whether a dispute may properly be referred to adjudication.
 A Claimant may commence an adjudication, and, as part of the adjudication process, request that the Adjudicator determine whether ODACC has jurisdiction to decide the issue.
 A Respondent may also ask an Adjudicator to decide whether ODACC has jurisdiction to decide the issue.

 No. A lawyer is permitted but not required for ODACC adjudications.